-The difference between an RMS and a barebones data feed is similar to the difference between using a Windows laptop and a Linux laptop.
+The difference between a Revenue Management System and Barebones Data Feed is similar to the difference between using a Windows laptop and a Linux laptop.
 While the first one is easier to use and graphical in nature, thereby allowing people with minimum computing experience to operate it, the second one has the advantage of allowing you to change raw computations, view and understand the inner workings of your systems and more.

 RMS software allows you to get a dashboard-like view.
 This view does not contain raw data but instead, a presentable view after the data is consumed by custom algorithms.
 On the other hand, barebones data feeds would give you only one thing – clean and structured data, customized into the desired format.
 This data can then be converted into graphs, or be used to build a prediction model, or basically be plugged into any part of your business workflow as you see fit.